-The results of the 2005 FCAT Reading subtest indicated that forty-eight (48) percent of third grade students, seventy-one (71) percent of fourth grade students and sixty-seven (67) percent of fifth grade students tested scored at or above FCAT Achievement Level 3.
-Upon reviewing the data, the results of the 2005 Reading subtest indicated that sixty-eight (68) percent of all students tested achieved annual learning gains, while fifty-eight (58) percent of those in the lowest quartile achieved annual learning gains.
+The results of the 2006 FCAT Reading subtest indicated that fifty-two (52) percent of third grade students, fifty-five (55) percent of fourth grade students and seventy-nine (79) percent of fifth grade students tested scored at or above FCAT Achievement Level 3.
+Upon reviewing the data, the results of the 2006 Reading subtest indicated that sixty-six (66) percent of all students tested achieved annual learning gains in reading, while seventy-seven (77) percent of those in the lowest quartile achieved annual learning gains.
+Data further revealed that sixty-eight (68) percent of all students tested met high standards in the area of Reading.